inbzar/docs/apps/docs/content/modules/taxes/taxes.md

 ### Tax Provider

 Tax providers are used to return the tax line items for a set of line items and shipping methods during checkout.
-The Medusa backend has a `system` tax provider.
+The InBzar backend has a `system` tax provider.
 It returns the line items as-is, without making any changes.
 You can also create your own tax provider that matches your use case.

 Each region can use a different tax provider.
 By default, regions use the `system` tax provider.